-Regulators continue to focus on conduct risks and heightened expectations generally from regulators could lead to investigations, remediation requirements, higher compliance costs and enforcement actions and fines, and potential criminal prosecutions or imposition of sanctions, which may involve prohibitions or restictions on some of the Issuer's activities.
-While the Issuer takes steps to continue to strengthen its conduct practices and prevent and detect risk outcomes which could potentially harm clients, employees or the integrity of the markets, such outcomes may not always be prevented or detected and if not, may negatively impact its financial position and performance as well as its prospects.
+Regulators continue to focus on conduct risks, and heightened expectations generally from regulators could lead to investigations, remediation requirements, higher compliance costs and enforcement actions and fines, and potential criminal prosecutions or imposition of sanctions, which may involve prohibitions or restrictions on some of the Issuer's activities.
+While the Issuer takes steps to continue to strengthen its conduct practices and prevent and detect risk outcomes which could potentially harm clients, employees or the integrity of the markets, such outcomes may not always be prevented or detected.
+Failure to effectively manage these risks may negatively impact the Issuer's financial position and performance as well as its prospects.

-2. Transactional/Positional risks
+2. Principal risks